 - Riggs develops his ideal model ecological approach upon the structural functional approach that has gained considerable currency in political science in recent times.
 According to this all societies perform an array of functions such as administrative, religious, economic and so on.
 Societies usually have a variety of structures that perform different functions. - As society grows and develops, more and more specialized structure appear, each one of which becomes engaged in specific functions.
 So differentiation of structure may be looked at as the essence of development. - Using an analogy, Riggs pictures the process of differentiation as sunlight passing through a thunderstorm and appearing as a rainbow.
 Thus he develops his ideal models of fused, diffracted and prismatic.

-- a) Critically discuss the ecological approach to Public Administration. - b) Do you consider ecological approach as pan-disciplinary in nature?
-Argue your case.
+- (a) Critically discuss the ecological approach to Public Administration. - (b) Do you consider ecological approach as pan-disciplinary in nature?
+Argue your case. - (c) Point out the pan-disciplinary nature of ecological approach.